tienducitt/slide/collections/slide/PITCHME.md

 6. Concurrency collections

 #HSLIDE
-## java.util.List
+## List

-Represents an ordered list of objects, meaning you can access the elements of a List in a specific order, and by index too.
+Represents an ordered list of objects, you can access the elements of a List in a specific order, or by index.

 #HSLIDE
 ## List implementations

-1. java.util.ArrayList
+1. ArrayList
-2. java.util.LinkedList
+2. LinkedList
-3. java.util.Vector
+3. Vector
-4. java.util.Stack
+4. Stack

 #HSLIDE
 ## ArrayList